dimi309/small3d-boilerplate/README.md

 it with Vulkan.

-The boilerplate still supports Vulkan on mobile devices (but there again, my advice to you is to use OpenGL.
+The boilerplate still supports Vulkan on mobile devices (but there again, my advice to you is to use OpenGL ES.
 It is a lot more resilient to driver quirks and other issues and not because I have not spent enough time programming the Vulkan renderer and trying to work around them).